Don’t Let It Loose

 Become a leader in sustainable retail practices by helping to protect our land and waters from harmful invasive species

-To sign up to be a recognized retailer and read more about the Don’t Let It Loose program, please check out the CCIS website HERE.
+To find out more about the Don’t Let it Loose recognized retailer program check out the CCIS website.

 Recognized Retailers: Nova Scotia